 This section evaluates ease of use of the website, and the accuracy and clarity of information provided to visitors before their visit.
 This includes details shared through your website, social media channels, and any printed materials such as leaflets or brochures.

-- Depth and accuracy of visitor information - Functionality and ease of use of website and/or app - Booking procedures (if applicable) and ease of use - Accessibility of website and provision of Access & Inclusion guidance for activities/centre - How to find you - Foreign language provision
+- Depth and accuracy of visitor information

+- Functionality and ease of use of website and/or app

+- Accessibility of website and provision of Access & Inclusion guidance for attraction

+- How to find you

+- Foreign language provision

 Arrival